karanlohia98/NodejsApi/README.md

 b.
 Password
 c.
 Email Id
 d.
 Phone Number
-• Note*: Use input field validation.
+* Note: Use input field validation.
 2. Create a REST API which will take request from the HTML form and insert the data into MySQL database along with the current Date and Time.
 3. Your API should insert the record if it doesn‘t exist, else update the previous record.